American University of Paris: Campus

 The atrium library in the Learning Commons.

 The university is located in the 7th arrondissement of Paris, on the left bank close to the Eiffel Tower, the Seine River and the Invalides.
 Its urban campus consists of seven buildings.

 In 2014, the university began a campus renovation plan to renovate every university building.
 The Combes building was renovated in 2014 and became the Combes Student Life Center, housing the university's own AMEX Café, student clubs, student government, the Thamer Salman Media Center, and the Joy and Edward Frieman Environmental Science Center, as well as art studios, faculty offices, classrooms and the AUP Fine Arts Gallery.
 The gallery, founded in 2003 by Professor Emeritus Ralph Petty, has welcomed over 120 exhibitions to date and is today curated by Jonathan Shimony, a Professor of Fine Arts.

-In the summer of 2015, the university's administration moved into a renovated building on Boulevard de La Tour-Maubourg.
+In 2015, the university's administration moved into a renovated building on Boulevard de La Tour-Maubourg.
 In 2019, the university finished renovations on a newly acquired building, which is now known as the Quai d'Orsay Learning Commons.
 The building consists of 2000 square meters over ten floors.
 It houses many classes for students, AUP Library, Academic Resource Center, and an integrated center for academic, career and experiential advising.
 It connects to the Combes Student Life Center via a glass atrium.
 The two buildings together form the Student Life and Learning Commons, which between them centralize all student services in a single building complex.
-Finally, the Monttessuy Center for the Arts was created in the library's former home at 9, rue de Monttessuy, which houses classrooms, studio spaces and the university's first auditorium, the Olivia de Havilland Theater.
+Finally, the Monttessuy Center for the Arts was created in the library's former home at 9, rue de Monttessuy, which houses classrooms, studio spaces and the university's first auditorium, the Olivia de Havilland Theater..

 Library

 The university library is in the Quai d'Orsay Learning Commons.
-It has over 41,000 books, more than 1,1000,000 electronic books, 2,900 DVDs and videos, and access to other libraries around Paris.
+It has over 41,000 books, more than 1,100,000 electronic books, 2,900 DVDs and videos, and access to other libraries around Paris.
 The university library also provides a collection of online resources including e-books, e-encyclopedias, e-journals, and full text databases.
 The AUP Library is a founding member of the AMICAL Consortia, an international consortium of 28 American‐modeled institutions in 19 different countries, and is a member of the French library consortium Couperin.